LEARNAcademy/syllabus/react/props.md

 #### Learning Objectives

 - can define props
-- can recall the syntax for sending props to a child component
+- can recall the syntax for passing data and behavior to a nested component
-- can demonstrate how to access data and behavior in the child component that have been sent from the parent component
+- can demonstrate how to access data and behavior in the nested component
-- can describe the flow of information from a parent component to a child component
+- can describe the flow of information from a component to a nested component

 #### Vocabulary